-Oregano Vulgare is the most commonly found oregano species and also goes with names true oregano or wild marjoram.
+Oregano Vulgare is the most commonly found oregano species and also goes with names like true oregano or wild marjoram.
 It’s mild in flavor but a vigorous grower.
-There are some other types of oregano that are listed below:
+There are some other types of oregano plants as well, which are listed below:

 Sweet Marjoram: Marjoram belongs to the oregano genus.
-Its taste is similar to oregano but less spicy and somewhat sweet and delicate.
+Its taste is similar to oregano but less spicy and somewhat sweet, and delicate in fragrance.
 You can use both interchangeably.

 Italian Oregano (Origanum x majoricum): Hybrid of common oregano and sweet marjoram result in Italian oregano.
 As it’s a hybrid variety, the flavor is milder than “Greek Oregano.”
 It resembles the taste of both Greek oregano and marjoram.